 Is the goal of realizing God practical?
 Can one realize or see God?
 Sri Ramakrishna’s answer was an emphatic yes.
 He said that God could be experienced; one can talk to Him, and put one’s demand before Him.
 His prescription to realize God was to renounce woman and gold (kama and kanchan), and yearn for God instead.
-He used the words, woman and gold, metaphorically; they didn’t reflect his true attitude toward women, which was very reverential.
-In fact he worshipped his own wife as goddess Shodashi, and saw all women, young or old, as manifestations of Divine Mother.
+He used the words woman and gold, metaphorically; they didn’t reflect his true attitude toward women, which was very reverential.
+In fact, he worshiped his own wife as goddess Shodashi, and saw all women, young or old, as manifestations of Divine Mother.

 Holy Mother Sri Sarada Devi once said that renunciation was Master’s ultimate message.
 But the Master prescribed different degrees of renunciation for his monastic and householder disciples.
 For the former, he said that monk must practice both outward and mental renunciation.
-But for the householder disciples he prescribed only mental disciples because they had duties toward their parents, spouses and children.
-He advised them to live in the world like a maidservant, who outwardly calls her master’s sons as her sons, but mind is on her own children in a distant village from where she came.
+But for the householder disciples, he prescribed only mental renunciation because they had duties toward their parents, spouses, and children.
+He advised them to live in the world like a maidservant, who outwardly calls her master’s sons as her sons, but whose mind is on her own children in a distant village from where she came.
 He further told them to seek holy company and go into solitude to practice meditation.

 Like ancient sages and rishis, he spoke in parables or in contradictions.
 He once told Vidya Sagar: all scriptures like the Vedas, Vedanta, Puranas, etc. have been defiled by the tongue of man because they have been uttered through his mouth; only Brahman has never been so defiled because no one has been able to say what Brahman is.
 Vidya Sagar, a great scholar in his own right, remarked: ‘I have never heard such an apt description of Brahman!’
 To reinforce his point the Master gave another parable: A salt doll went into an ocean to measure its depth.
 But no sooner did it enter the ocean than it melted away.
 Who could then tell the ocean’s depth?